Pranesh04092003/Pranesh04092003/README.md

 - 💬 Ask me about: Efficient coding practices, modern web development, and optimizing performance
 - 📫 How to reach me: pranesh2k25cse@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I can solve a Rubik's cube in under a minute!

+gjio tnrx oiqq tjdq